rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

-Before I built Code Valet, I could have likely filled half a book with thoughts and practices on security practices for Jenkins.
+Before I built Code Valet, I could have likely filled half a book with thoughts and practices on good security for Jenkins.
 Originally designed with internal development teams in mind, running Jenkins on a hostile network like the public internet is an uphill battle, updating default configuration settings, disabling functionality to reduce the attack surface area, and